gabors-data-analysis/da-coding-rstats/lecture00-intro/getting_started.md

 ## Opening a Rmarkdown file

-RMarkdown is a powerful tool, provided in RStudio, which helps to create reports rigorously, automatize reports, create an html, etc.
+RMarkdown is a powerful tool, provided in RStudio, which helps to create reports rigorously, automatize reports, create an Html, etc.

-It is always a good practice to try to knit at the first class an Rmarkdown file.
-This is the most painful process of the course, to make sure that everybody can knit an Rmarkdown file into a pdf or a html file.
+It is always a good practice to try to knit on the first class a Rmarkdown file.
+This is the most painful process of the course, to make sure that everybody can knit a Rmarkdown file into a pdf or an Html file.
 Usually, the problem is with pdf.
 Therefore it is good to start in the first class to identify the problem and then the teacher needs to pay individual attention to each case.
 Of course, there are several